dallison/phaser/phaser/docs/phaser_user_guide.md

 ## Serialization and deserialization
 Phaser doesn't do serialization, but protobuf does.
-In order to give you a way to convert from Phaser wire-format to protobuf, some transcoding serialiation functions are provided.
+In order to give you a way to convert from Phaser wire-format to protobuf, some transcoding serialization functions are provided.
 These are:

 ```c++